alexaorrico/AirBnB_clone_v2/README.md

 - [x] Curl
 - [x] Using curl to request data
 - [x] Unittests
-- [x] Using Python style-guides: pep8
+- [x] Using Python style-guides: pep8 and pycodestyle